An Unwavering Mission: Excellence and Equity in the Classroom

 To help school leaders develop a shared vision for high-quality teaching, CEL developed its instructional framework, The 5 Dimensions of Teaching and Learning™ (5D™), in 2007.
 This widely recognized body of work grew out of an exhaustive research and development process by UW CEL faculty.

-Today, after 15 years of service, CEL has become a national thought leader, working with hundreds of schools, districts, universities, service districts, and professional groups to enhance professional practice and develop strong leadership for school improvement.
+Today, after 18 years of service, CEL has become a national thought leader, working with hundreds of schools, districts, universities, service districts, and professional groups to enhance professional practice and develop strong leadership for student learning.
 In Washington state alone, our current and past work has touched more than 100 school districts.

-As a research-affiliated institute, we are always examining our own practices, always deepening our own understanding, and always moving forward with one unwavering goal: To create excellent, equitable learning opportunities for all students.
+As a research-affiliated center, we are always examining our own practices, always deepening our own understanding, and always moving forward with one unwavering goal: To eliminate educational inequities by creating cultures of rigorous teaching, learning and leading.